 In the UK, medicinal cannabis was legalized in 2018, allowing specialist doctors to prescribe cannabis-based medicines containing THC to patients with certain conditions, such as epilepsy and multiple sclerosis.

-On the other hand, recreational use of THC and cannabis remains illegal in the UK, with possession and supply offenses carrying criminal penalties.
-Despite this, there have been ongoing debates about the potential decriminalization or legalization of recreational marijuana use, with some arguing that it could help reduce drug-related harms and generate tax revenue.
+On the other hand, recreational use of THC and cannabis remains illegal in the UK, with possession and supply offences carrying criminal penalties.
+Despite this, there have been ongoing debates about the potential decriminalisation or legalisation of recreational marijuana use, with some arguing that it could help reduce drug-related harms and generate tax revenue.

 It is important to note that the legal status of THC varies from country to country, with some jurisdictions taking a more liberal approach towards its regulation.
 As attitudes and scientific understanding continue to evolve, it is likely that the legal landscape surrounding THC will continue to change.